 Like a lot of these 1950s Westerns, there’s quite a nice little supporting cast to luxuriate in, including Jack Elam, Robert J. Wilke, and a certain Sam Peckinpah as a bank teller.
 I wonder whatever happened to him?

-Join me for part 2 of my trip down memory lane of Best Westerns of the 1950s in the near future.
+Join me in my trip down memory lane of Best Westerns of the 1950 Part 2.